Lobinia/Lobinia/README.md

 - 🐱‍👤 Hi, I’m @Lobinia
-- 👀 I’m interested in general programming
+- 🐱‍👓 I'm quite good at HTML and CSS
-- 🐾 I’m currently learning HTML, CSS and JavaScript, and i'm looking forward to also learn React and Python
+- 🐾 I’m currently learning JavaScript, and i'm looking forward to also learn React and Python
-- 🍕 I’m looking to collaborate on everything that I can to developt my skills
+- 🍕 I’m looking to collaborate on everything that I can to develop my skills
 - 📫 How to reach me: mayajuris@gmail.com

 <!---